 Nurses are the backbone of any hospital and yet, we have a significant nursing crisis at the UVM Medical Center.
 There are more than 170 vacancies for nurses and other health care professionals represented by the nurses' union.
 Meanwhile, the hospital employs hundreds of expensive "travel nurses" over the course of the year just to keep the hospital running.
 The reason the Medical Center has trouble attracting and retaining nurses is not complicated; according to research done by the nurses' union, Vermont ranks 47th in the nation in terms of nurse wages adjusted for the cost of living.
 The best way to avoid a disruptive strike that nobody wants is to pay nurses fair and competitive wages.

 The UVM Medical Center must pay competitive wages for the vitally important work nurses do.
 If nurses don't earn enough to live in dignity and raise a family here in Vermont, we will continue to lose them to other states that pay better.
 I find it hard to believe that the hospital has enough money to pay nearly $11 million to 15 administrators - including more than $2 million to its CEO - but doesn't have enough money to pay nurses the same wages as nurses earn just across the lake in Plattsburgh, where the cost of living is much lower.

-More than 300 Vermonters joined me at my Energy Resource Fair and Town Meeting in Randolph Center on June 9.
+More than 300 Vermonters joined me at my Energy Resource Fair and Town Meeting in Randolph Center in May.
 Our job is to think big.
 If we are serious about addressing the global challenge of climate change, it is going to take millions of people coming together and demanding bold policies to transform our energy system.
 It is going to take people organizing at the grassroots level and taking action in their communities.
 And it is going to take people adopting these technologies themselves, in their homes and businesses.